-ShopNK is a curated e-comm platform with a conscience, a new project produced by Natasha Koifman.
+ShopNK is a curated e-comm platform with a conscience, a project produced by Natasha Koifman.

 Committed to changing the way we engage with the shopping experience, this new extension of the NKPR brand brings a humanitarian mindset to modern retail.
-The curated offering is built around limited-edition pieces in the fashion, beauty and entertaining spaces, all sourced through coveted brand collaborations between burgeoning entrepreneurs as well as established brands.
+The curated offering is built around limited-edition pieces in the fashion, beauty and entertaining, and art spaces, all sourced through coveted brand collaborations between burgeoning entrepreneurs as well as established brands.

 A portion of the proceeds from every ShopNK purchase goes directly to an established charity of the buyer’s choice—one of five local and international organizations that are near and dear to Natasha.
 It’s an approach that empowers our followers to think philanthropically at the personal level and give more meaning to the things they surround themselves with.